moby/moby/docs/userguide/networking/work-with-networks.md

 ```

-To connect a container to a network, the container must be running.
-If you stop
-a container and inspect a network it belongs to, you won't see that container.
+You can connect both running and non-running containers to a network.
+However,
-The `docker network inspect` command only shows running containers.
+`docker network inspect` only displays information on running containers.

 ## Disconnecting containers